 Reason 2: Few day traders use quantified strategies and thus fail

 The main reason why most day traders fail is that they start day trading without a trading edge.
 A trading edge is more important than psychology and risk management.
 They’ll need an edge to succeed.
 Having a trading edge means that your trading setup has a higher possibility of being successful, which can be translated into a greater than 50% chance win rate, or you make more from the winners than the losing trades.

 Having a strategy for day trading often feels like a daunting task.
 Trading always takes uncertainty into account.
 All trading decisions have a financial impact.
 Therefore you need to find your own trading strategy.
-Your best option is to use a step-by-step approach on learning how to build a trading strategy that’s completely separate from discretionary trading.
+Your best option is to use a step-by-step approach to learning how to build a trading strategy that’s completely separate from discretionary trading.

 If you are unsure where to start, you might want to subscribe to our Trading Edges.
 Once a month we share a simple quantified backtest that you can either use or improve yourself.
 Some of the Trading Edges are day trades: